-The Buryat are the largest unreached people group in southern Siberia.
-They are thought to be descended from Mongols who moved north to escape the rule of the Mongol empire, as there is a similarity of features and language.
+The Buryat are thought to be descended from Mongols who moved north to escape the rule of the Mongol empire, as there is a similarity of features and language.

 Today the Buryat have incorporated Mongolian, Tibetan, and Chinese elements into their own culture.
 Russians arrived in Siberia in the 17th century and did little to destroy the culture until the 20th century, when Communism was introduced.
 A large percentage of Buryat live in the lowlands along the Russia-Mongolia border.
 This area is called the Republic of Buryatia, an autonomous region within the Russian Federation.

 The Buryat traditionally have been nomadic herdsman.
 The Western Buryat have largely abandoned this lifestyle though, and have settled into permanent villages, learning farming from the Russians.
 The Eastern Buryats remain cattle herders.
 Large herds of cattle, horses, reindeer, pigs, sheep, goats, and camels are moved several times a year because of the seasons of short, hot summers and long, harsh winters.
 A family may live in four or five different permanent houses each year, often resembling the traditional round felt tents or yurts.

 Like other Mongolian peoples, Buryat eat mainly mutton, airag (fermented mare's milk), yoghurt and cheese, sausages, and a flour dough cooked in butter.
 Once they ate with fingers or chopsticks, but today they eat with Western tableware.